Mathijs-Bakker/test-explorer.nvim/README.md

-# [wip] :compass: Test Explorer
+# :compass: [wip] Test Explorer

-## Disclaimer
+## n00b
-These are my first baby steps in creating a NeoVim plugin with Lua.
+These are my first steps in creating a NeoVim plugin with Lua.
 I am quite a n00b with Lua and lacking best practices concerning NeoVim plugins.
 So bear with me ;)

 ## :compass: Installation
 With vim-plug:
 ```
-  Plug 'Mathijs-Bakker/the-dottest-chili.nvim'
+  Plug 'Mathijs-Bakker/test-explorer.nvim'
 ```